Codecademy/gamut/README.md

 **Type**

 The `type` determines what kind of version bump is needed.
 A `fix` will create a `patch` release, while a `feat` will create a `minor` release.
-Major releases are only created when the text `BREAKING CHANGE:` is included in the `Body` or `Footer` of the commit message.
+Major version updates require a special syntax that is described below.

 `type` must be one of the following options: